AshrafPanaverse/project00_calculator/README.md

 Chalk

 How it works:
-just open cmd and run  "npx ash-calculator"
+just open cmd and run  "npx calculator-ash"